Resource Management Plan Template Example

 • Create a list of all current tasks within each area (staffing levels, budget allocation) that could improve or decline performance if changed; these may include staffing levels and budget allocations.

-6. Step six: Review Results
+6. Step Six: Review Results

 In resource management, it is essential to review the results of all previous steps.
 Some resources may be underutilized, while others are overused.
 It could create a problem with having enough supply for future projects.